Biological Filtration Without the Filter, in Fish Bowls

 Italians Cities Ban Fish Bowls.

-For the bacteria to do their magic they need oxygen.
 This is one of the reasons for putting relatively few fish in the bowl.
 The fish take in oxygen through their gills and they also put out fish waste, ammonia, that has to be processed.
 So extra fish both create a greater need for a filter by adding waste to be processed and simultaneously reduce the ability of the bacteria to process it by removing oxygen.

 I have done quite well in keeping the fish alive under these conditions.
 Few fish have died and it is likely that none died because of bad water conditions.
 This suggests that the biological filtration is effective as long as one does not exceed the Innes' limits mentioned above.

 I also have bought test kits for ammonia, nitrites, and nitrates.
 Numerous tests have never revealed a water quality that was really bad, and only rarely was the water quality less than ideal safe.
-The exceptions were cases where the nitrite level was to high in a bowl that I had just set up.
+The exceptions were cases where the nitrite level was too high in a bowl that I had just set up.
 With water changes I brought it into the ideal range, and with time it stayed in the ideal range without water changes.

-I have thought about buying more test kits and doing a systematic study of how many fish I can stock, and how much I can feed and keep the biological polutants like ammonia, nitrites, and nitrates under control.
+I have thought about buying more test kits and doing a systematic study of how many fish I can stock, and how much I can feed and keep the biological pollutants like ammonia, nitrites, and nitrates under control.
 Currently I am planning to finish writing what I can without doing a study like that.

 I have found that when I crowd the fish, they seem to live quite well, but the bowls require more cleaning and water changing.
 Light stocking is a great time saver.